Live and grow weed in Hawaii on a budget. It’s easier than you think. Work trade on farms to save money.

 WWOOF stands for Willing Workers on Organic Farms.
-It is a program that works basically as a classified ads directory for farmers who are looking for work in exchange for housing and/or food supplies.
-Farmers post what they need (the hours of work and type of work) in exchange for what they offer (a place to stay and food arrangements, if any).
+This program is basically as a classified ads directory for farmers who are looking for work in exchange for housing and/or food supplies.
+Farmers simply post what they need (the hours of work and type of work) in exchange for what they offer (a place to stay and food arrangements, if any).

-It’s up to each farm host to decide what they will offer for the work they want to be done.
-Some of these farms suck, to be honest—they expect very long hours of work (40+ hr/week) just for rent.
-Seems like a wasted effort to me.
-I like the more mellow ones, like 16 hr/week.
+It’s up to each farm host to decide what they’ll offer for the work they want to be done.
+Some farms expect very long hours of work while others only ask for a few hours per week.

 The Poor Man’s grow

-If you can’t get your hands on some property of your own, then maybe you can work something out with another property owner in order to grow cannabis crops there.
-A lot of people are doing these sort of caretaking deals because they always want someone guarding the property.
+If you can’t get your hands on some land of your own, perhaps you can strike a deal with another property owner in order to grow cannabis crops there.
+A lot of people are doing caretaking gigs because the owners want someone guarding their property.
+Win-win.

 If you don’t have the cash to start growing, you gotta make do with what you got.

-The cheapest option is to do a seed-in-soil outdoor grow with no lights.
-If you can afford a cheap LED grow light, you can manipulate the plants’ flowering cycle with only a few lighting hours after the sun goes down.
+The cheapest option is to do an outdoor grow with no lights.
+Simply seeds and soil.
+If you can afford a cheap LED grow light, you may manipulate the plants’ flowering cycle with only a few hours of artificial light after the sun goes down.

-Hawaiian strains are here and adapted to the climate.
-If you make some 420 friendly connections around the Island, maybe you can score some for free.
-Many super chronic strains are going around, but just as many bunk, low-vigor hybrids.
+Hawaiian strains are here and many are adapted to the outdoor climate.
+If you make some 420 friendly connections throughout the Islands, you could possibly score some for free.
 Buying seeds from a marijuana seed bank is always a good option.

-Foxfarm’s Happy Frog is a cheap organic mixed fertilizer.
-Organic and filled with a large list of the best known natural fertilizers and supplements all in one bag.
-FF Happy Frog also comes packed with mycorrhizal fungi inoculant, which is key to taking advantage of all the nutrients in your soil and pumping up your micro-life.
-Happy Frog contains many slow-to-breakdown components, keeping nutrients constantly available for your plants with correct use and application.
+Foxfarm’s Happy Frog is an affordable organic dry fertilizer.
+It’s filled with a myriad of the best known natural fertilizers and supplements—all in one bag.
+Happy Frog also comes packed with mycorrhizal fungi inoculant, which is key to taking advantage of the nutrients in your soil and bolstering micro-life.
+Happy Frog contains many ingredients that slowly release nutrients, keeping them constantly available for your plants with correct use and application.